anupamadh/serverless-lab/README.md

 Create a DynamoDB table and an API to invoke the Lambda function:
 ![](.idea/images/img_13.png)

-Create an API in API Gateway:
+Create an API in API Gateway.Each API is collection of resources and methods that are integrated with backend HTTP endpoints, Lambda functions, or other AWS services.
+Typically, API resources are organized in a resource tree according to the application logic.

 ![](.idea/images/img_14.png)
+I have added a resource called DynamoDBManager.
 A post method has been created for the API under Resource.
 ![](.idea/images/img_4.png)

 After creating the resource, we need to deploy the API.